 DISB offers investor education resources and participates in campaigns to enhance District residents’ investor and retirement education knowledge.

 - Online Investor Education Programs: DISB partners with the Investor Protection Trust to provide personal finance and investment basics through online programming.
 The next offering is available in winter 2016.
 If you would like more information, contact DISB at (202) 727-8000.

 - DASH for the STASH: DISB, in coordination with Investor Protection Trust and the DC Public Library, participates in DASH for the STASH, an investment knowledge contest focused on helping residents become more educated investors.
 The contest winner receives $1,000 to open or add to an individual retirement account (IRA).
-The next contest offering is tentatively scheduled for spring 2016.
+This year’s contest is March 15 through May 15, 2016.
+For more information, click here.

 - Tools for Retirement: Is an Annuity Right for You?